5T33Z0/OC-Little-Translated/11_Graphics/iGPU/Framebuffer_Patching/README.md

 :warning: **Important**: You cannot use **VGA** or any other analog video signal with modern macOS for that matter.
 So if this was your plan, you can stop right here!

-> **Note**: Although the example used throughout this guide is for getting the Intel UHD 620 to work, the basic principle is applicable to any other iGPU model supported by macOS as well.
+> **Note**: Although the examples used throughout this guide is for getting the Intel UHD 620 to work, the basic principle is applicable to any other iGPU model supported by macOS as well.
+Just make sure to use the framebuffer data required for your iGPU.

-### Basic workflow outline
+### Workflow overview
 This it the tl;dr version of what we are going to do basically:

 - Find CPU model details on Intel ARK